fraulueneburg/stitch-cal/README.md

 Just felt like playing around with some knitting calculations using React.

+Used as a playground, possibly for some future tool to calculate even increases/decreases across rows in knitting (my favourite website for this just went offline and is nowhere to be found on archive.org).

 > [!NOTE]
-> Used as a playground, possibly for some future tool to calculate even increases/decreases across rows in knitting (my favourite website for this just went offline and is nowhere to be found on archive.org).

-This is just a one-evening quick-and-dirty play project, far from finished or perfect, but possibly something to experiment with some more in the future.
+> This is just a one-evening quick-and-dirty play project, far from finished or perfect, but possibly something to experiment with some more in the future.
-After all, what’s the use in being able to code if you can’t create your own tools?
+> After all, what’s the use in being able to code if you can’t create your own tools?

 I tried: